ronaldosvieira/my-academic-website/_pages/about.md

 My research interests include artificial intelligence in games and distributed multiagent systems.
 I'm currently working on game-playing AI agents for collectible card games and real-time strategy games.

+I like soccer (as any Ronaldo would) and sports in general, digital and tabletop games (especially RPGs), memes, not taking myself too seriously, and being with empathetic, open-minded people.

 You can reach me at ronaldo.vieira [at] dcc [dot] ufmg [dot] br.